ryanlow-tw/GBQ-Docker/README.md

 ```
 * Please copy and paste the 2nd last line that begins with http://127.0.0.1:8888 the following query strings are the authentication token

-* Take note that the container uses port 8888 so it wouldn't work other applications are using the same port
+* Take note that the container uses port 8888 so it wouldn't work if other applications are using the same port

 * If the notebook is read-only, make a copy of the notebook before writing any code